Information and biographies of the clergy of Southwark Cathedral

 He is a Foundation Governor of St Saviour's & St Olave's Girls' School in Southwark.
 He is also Chaplain to the Worshipful Company of Launderers, the Worshipful Company of Innholders and the Whitsters Club.

 Andrew contributes to the local church by teaching and speaking at a number of courses and events in the Diocese of Southwark and further afield outside the Diocese.
 He is a member of the General Synod of the Church of England and on the Panel of Chairs of the Synod.
 He has served as a member of the Crown Nominations Commission since 2011.
-He is Rector General of the Society of Catholic Priests.
+He was Rector General of the Society of Catholic Priests until October 2017.

 His many interests include theatre, cinema, reading and travel.

 The Revd Canon Michael Rawson – Sub Dean and Canon Pastor

 Michael joined the team as Sub Dean and Pastor at Southwark in December 2014.
 He has responsibility for pastoral care, oversight of volunteers particularly the Day Chaplains, ministry to children and young people, and stewardship.

 He is Minister-in-Charge of St Hugh’s Church, Bermondsey, a Conventional District within the Cathedral Parish and is the Chair of Governors at Cathedral Primary School.